open-condo-software/condo/apps/address-service/README.md

 ### /search
 Used to search addresses.
 This endpoint utilizes search plugins under the hood.
 The first not-empty plugin's result will send to the response.

-### /add
-Used to create new property during creating the same property in the condo database.

 # address-service quick start

 ```